omkar43237/prompt-expert-resume/README.md

 prompt till level 36
 final pdf till level 50
-this is my journery from starting to basic (level 50) i had not mention file of level 1 to 10 because it is just starting
+this is my journery from starting to basic (level 50) i had not mention file of level 1 to 10 because it was just starting